LoireLab/df_scripts/docs/multihaul.rst

 =========

 .. dfhack-tool::
-    :summary: Haulers gather multiple nearby items when using bags or wheelbarrows.
+    :summary: Haulers gather multiple nearby items when using wheelbarrows.
     :tags: fort productivity items

-This tool allows dwarves to collect several adjacent items at once when performing hauling jobs with a bag or wheelbarrow.
+This tool allows dwarves to collect several adjacent items at once when performing hauling jobs with a wheelbarrow.
 When enabled, new ``StoreItemInStockpile`` jobs will automatically attach nearby items so they can be hauled in a single trip.
 By default, up to four additional items within one tile of the original item are collected.